Ventajou/Nitrate/README.md

 * Easily build and keep a consistent environment across a team.
 * Automatically configure IIS and SQL Server.
 * Easy database backup and restore (useful to test migrations or 3rd party modules).
-* Git style commands work from anywhere in your environment path.
+* Git style commands work from anywhere in your repository path.
+* Only adds one small configuration file to your repository.
 * Synchronize your site with FTP (experimental)
 * Anything you contribute!